Vicarious embarrassment

 Vicarious embarrassment (German: Fremdscham) is often seen as an opposite to schadenfreude, which is the feeling of pleasure or satisfaction at misfortune, humiliation or embarrassment of another person.

 Vicarious embarrassment is different from an emotional contagion, which is when a person unconsciously mimics the emotions that others are experiencing.
 An emotional contagion is experienced by both people, making it a shared emotion.
 Vicarious embarrassment often occurs even when the individual experiencing the embarrassing event might not be aware of the implications.
 For an act to be considered an emotional contagion, more than one person must be affected by the emotion, but in vicarious emotions, it is only necessary that the observer experience the emotion.
 Furthermore, vicarious embarrassment can be experienced even when the observer is completely isolated.

 Vicarious embarrassment, like other vicarious emotions, presents symptoms that reflect the original emotion.
 However, unlike shared emotions, the experience of embarrassment for the observer is dependent on how they normally experience embarrassment.
 Individuals who experience social anxiety in their own life may experience the familiar symptoms of blushing, excess sweating, trembling, palpitations, and nausea.
 Other, less severe symptoms may include cringing, looking away, or general discomfort.

 Psychological basis

 Empathy

 Vicarious embarrassment, also known as empathetic embarrassment, is intrinsically linked to empathy.
 Empathy is the ability to understand the feelings of another and is considered a highly reinforcing emotion to promote selflessness, prosocial behavior, and group emotion, whereas a lack of empathy is related to antisocial behavior.
 During an embarrassing situation, the observer empathizes with the victim of embarrassment, assuming the feeling of embarrassment.
 People who have more empathy are more likely to be susceptible to vicarious embarrassment.
 The capacity to recognize emotions is probably innate, as it may be achieved unconsciously.
-Yet it can be trained and achieved with various degrees of intensity or accuracy.